 We know that for reasons beyond your control, it might not be possible for you to be on campus at the start of year, or at certain times throughout Semester 1, for example due to travel restrictions from your home country, if you are immunocompromised or live with someone who is shielding, or if you are self-isolating.

 If you find yourself in a situation like this, you’ll be able to access small group teaching online (as well as lectures) so you won’t be disadvantaged.
-You’ll receive more information about this before the start of the semester.
 Whichever way you study, face to face or online, you’ll be taught by the same excellent Professors, Lecturers and Researchers.

 4. You won’t be taught in the same way as Semester 2 this year